Eating Disorder Community Groups

 • Eating Disorders Nova Scotia

-• Family & Friends Peer Support Group: Monthly meetings led by parent peer support mentors include peer-to-peer sharing, support, education, guidance, encouragement, and hope.
+• Family Peer Support Group: Meets monthly via Zoom and is open to anyone in Canada.
+Led by trained parent peer supporters, the groups are an opportunity for peer-to-peer sharing, support, education, guidance, encouragement, and hope.

-• Counselling: Open to Nova Scotia residents ages 16+ living with an eating disorder or disordered eating.
-(Certain members of the counselling team are also licensed to serve residents of New Brunswick, Prince Edward Island, and Newfoundland.)
+• Therapist Services: Open to Nova Scotia residents ages 16+ living with an eating disorder or disordered eating.
+(Also available to New Brunswick and Newfoundland and Labrador.)
 There are associated fees, but Eating Disorders Nova Scotia offers partial subsidies for those experiencing financial barriers.

-• Nutritional Counselling: Individualized care for people of all ages in Nova Scotia who are experiencing eating disorders or disordered eating.
+• Dietitian Services: Individualized care for people of all ages in Nova Scotia who are experiencing eating disorders or disordered eating.
+(Also available to New Brunswick and Newfoundland and Labrador.)
 There are associated fees, but Eating Disorders Nova Scotia offers partial subsidies for those experiencing financial barriers.

 • Ontario